 I grew up thinking that all that dogs should eat was kibble, because it is formulated for them specifically.
 When the idea of raw was presented as an option, I viewed it as outside of what my veterinarian knew, and I was scared that because of that, I would be managing my dog’s nutrition on my own.
 Looking back, I realize that is true no matter what you feed your dog, or yourself.

 Starting simple worked really well for Miles.
 Over time, I was able to add in beneficial extras that I will talk about in an upcoming post.
-In short, Miles eats a base of a very high quality meat blend consisting of muscle meat, ground bone, and organ meat (varied protein sources), and some natural supplements including dried kelp, human-grade fish oil pills, and homemade blended leafy greens (recipe coming soon!).
-For snacks Miles gets USA/Canada bully sticks, and for treats he gets a variety of 1-ingredient meat treats (cooked, dehydrated, freeze dried, or air-dried, bought and homemade).
+In short, Miles eats a base of a very high quality meat blend consisting of muscle meat, ground bone, and organ meat (varied protein sources), and some natural supplements including dried kelp, human-grade fish oil pills, organic pumpkin, and homemade organic blended leafy greens (recipe here).
+For snacks Miles gets USA/Canada bully sticks, and for treats he gets a variety of 1-ingredient meat treats.
+I almost exclusively make my own using this method and recipe.

 Miles’ Health Test Results

 Miles is a bit of an abnormal dog because of how much I have invested in his health.
-With our regular veterinarian (DVM), Miles gets detailed blood panels four times per year, urine and fecal tests routinely, and monthly check-ups.
-He also has yearly checkups with a canine ophthalmologist (DVM, DACVO), and a canine sports medicine veterinary specialist (DVM, ACVSMR).
+With our regular veterinarian, Miles gets detailed blood and urine panels four times per year, fecal tests if he’s eaten something gross, and multi-times per year check-ups.
+He has seen a veterinary dermatologist and ophthalmologist, and he has a yearly check-up with a canine sports medicine veterinary specialist (orthopedic surgeon).
 Year after year, Miles’ medical test results and examinations show a dog not only in perfect health, but in his prime.